masaun/watch-nft-based-cdp/README.md

 ***
 ## 【Introduction of the Luxury Watch NFT-based CDP (Collateralized Debt Position)】
 - This is a smart contract that allow a user to borrow the WatchSignals Token (WST) by depositing the own luxury watch (Watch NFT) as a collateral.
-  - A user create a `Watch NFT` based on their own watch and its watch price.
+  - A user create a `Watch NFT` based on their own luxury watch and its luxury watch price.
-    - Current watch price is retrieved by the `WatchSignals Luxury Watch Price Oracle` via chainlink.
+    - Current luxury watch price is retrieved by the `WatchSignals Luxury Watch Price Oracle` via chainlink.

   - A user deposit a `Watch NFT` into the WatchCDP Pool.